DavidMcFarland/bash-gradle-angularjs-slides/gradle.md

 * Gradle is the latest step in the build tool evolution.
 * Don't take my word for this look at some of the main stream open source projects using gradle.
-* Hibernate, Spring Framework, Google (Its the default Android build system replacing Ant and ADT earlier this year), JBoss, LinkedIn, Netflix, Mockito.
+* Hibernate, Spring Framework, Google (Its the default Android build system replacing Ant and ADT earlier this year), LinkedIn, Netflix, Mockito.
 * Thoughtworks have move gradle as a techonology to adopt in there last technology radar.

 * So what does gradle offer that Maven doesn't: